-One of my favorite places to fish, if not my favorite place, is the on the Rio Grande as it stumbles through the gorge it has carved over the years.
+One of my favorite places to fish, if not my favorite place, is the Rio Grande as it stumbles through the Rio Grande Gorge.
 Located near the small Northen New Mexico town Cerro, the Wild Rivers section of the Rio Grande Gorge offers hiking, fishing, camping, sightseeing, backpacking and many other activities.
 I highly recommend visiting whether you are a fisher person or not, the hiking with scenic views and solitude is next to none.
 If you are a fisher person, this section of the gorge also has some of the widest variety of fishing available in the region as far as types of fish (trout, pike, carp) and river structure.
 You can spend the day high stick nymphing in the pockets of the Rio Grande or give a dry dropper rig a chance on the Red River.
 On this day, we agreed to give the Rio a shot.

 Deciding to spend an entire weekend in the area, we camped out at La Junta campground right on the edge of the gorge.
 The La Junta trail, which starts near the camping area, takes you down to the confluence of the Red River and the Rio Grande as seen in the image above.
 This is a stretch on the Rio I haven’t really fished.
 I mostly spend my time near the Big Arsenic trail which is a hike that takes you into the gorge about 2 miles (very rough estimate) upstream of the confluence.
 It is amazing how much the dynamics of the river change in these two miles.
 From fast deep pockets to slow meandering pools, new fisherman to the area will quickly learn where these larger fish like to position themselves or, if you are a tough learner like me, you’ll spend a few trips wondering why there is all this fuss about this “gem” of a river.
 If you pick the right fly and time of year, just once, you’ll find yourself coming back time and time again to run down that trail in the morning, brave the slippery giant basalt boulders on the rivers edge all day, and slog your way back up the trail in the twilight of the evening.
 The solitude and amazing scenery doesn’t hurt either.